heidi-holappa/comparison-analyzer/docs/general-information.md

 At the moment the prediction is still crude.
 For each dictionary stored in `extracted information` the following conditions are verified:

 1. threshold for minimum number of reads is exceeded
-2. there is a distinct most common case
+2. there is a distinct most common case of deletions
-3. the most common case for deletions matches the distance of the closest canonical pair and is other than zero
+3. There are a distinct amount of nucleotides for which number of deletions exceeds a preset threshold and it is equal to the most common case of deletions

 **Note:** For now only error are considered only based on deletions.
 Insertions are so for now ignored.